 Friendly Communities Healthy People

-As part of our participation in the Dementia Supports in Rural Saskatchewan, the Alzheimer Society will be focusing on engaging rural recreational facilities and community centres around the issues of dementia and dementia friendly programming in the project area.
-Dementia Supports in Rural Saskatchewan project is focused on reducing the stigma and social isolation of people living with dementia and their care partners in the Yorkton, Melville area and surrounding communities.
+As part of our participation in the Dementia Supports in Rural Saskatchewan project, the Alzheimer Society focused on supporting rural recreational facilities and community centres around the issues of dementia and dementia friendly programming in the project area.

-This year we will be focusing on engaging rural recreational facilities and community centres around the issues of dementia and dementia friendly programming.
+We created a resource guide suggesting ways that recreational facilities of all sizes and capacities can be more inclusive and accessible to people living with dementia and their care partners.
 Our goal is to engage organizations in a conversation about how recreational and community programming and services can be made more accessible and inclusive for people living with dementia and their care partners.

 Why it Matters: